IhmeGroup/DG-MPI/README.md

     ```
 then following the instructions in [`externals`](https://github.com/IhmeGroup/DG-MPI/tree/main/externals).

-To compile the solver, run
+To compile the solver, run:
     ```
     mkdir build
     cd build